retrozinndev/colorshell/README.md

   - Search(`?`): Search something on the internet with your default browser
 - Gnome-like application list
 - Support for your multiple monitors
+- Dynamic support for [UWSM](https://github.com/Vladimir-csp/uwsm)(dinamically enabled if current session is using UWSM)

 ## ⌨️ Binds
 You can see default bindings and usage information on the [Wiki/Usage] page!